-Stephen’s perspective cannot be matched-based upon expertise obtained from successfully litigating dozens of trials and appeals on behalf of the U.S., including appearing before the U.S. Supreme Court.
-Coupled with his proven ability to analyze and use data to simplify complex investigations, Stephen is able provide an unmatched understanding.
+Based upon expertise obtained from successfully litigating dozens of trials and appeals on behalf of the U.S., including appearing before the U.S. Supreme Court, Stephen’s perspective cannot be matched.
+Coupled with his proven ability to analyze and use data to simplify complex investigations, Stephen is able to provide an unmatched understanding.
 Stephen knows the government playbook because he helped in its development.

 Select examples of matters handled by Stephen include:

 - Representing the U.S. in multiple fraud cases involving CEOs and owners accused of fraud, kickback and obstruction charges, including a case involving one of the largest hospices in Illinois.